brotkrueml/typo3-matomo-widgets/Documentation/Changelog/Index.rst

 * Superfluous chart.css file is not embedded anymore in TYPO3 v12
 * ESM modules instead of RequireJS is used in TYPO3 v12
+* Deprecations using action and visit widgets in TYPO3 v12

 `2.1.1 <https://github.com/brotkrueml/typo3-matomo-widgets/compare/v2.1.0...v2.1.1>`_ - 2023-04-01
 ------------------------------------------------------------------------------------------------------